-The contribution of the dust-enshrouded stellar emission to the total star formation budget in the early Universe has primarily been assessed through the most extreme IR sources, known as sub-mm galaxies (SMGs; e.g., \citealt{Smail_1997, Hughes_1998}), or more broadly, dusty star-forming galaxies (DSFGs; \citealt{Casey_2014}), with very large IR luminosities ($L_{\rm IR}\gtrsim 10^{12}\,{\rm L_\odot}$; e.g., \citealt{Chapman_2005, Michalowski_2017}) and extremely high star formation rates (${\rm SFR}\gtrsim 100\,{\rm M_\odot\,yr^{-1}}$; e.g., \citealt{Swinbank_2014, Koprowski_2016}).
-Observations conducted using NASA's {\it Spitzer Space Telescope} and ESA’s {\it Herschel Space Observatory} allowed the determination of the infrared luminosity functions out to $z\simeq 2-4$ (e.g., \citealt{lefloch_2005, Caputi_2007, Rodighiero_2010, Patel_2013, Magnelli_2013, Gruppioni_2013, Rowan_2016, Wang_2019}).
+The contribution of the dust-enshrouded stellar emission to the total SF budget in the early Universe has primarily been assessed through the most extreme IR sources, known as submillimeter galaxies (e.g., \citealt{Smail_1997, Hughes_1998}) or more broadly as dusty star-forming galaxies (DSFGs; \citealt{Casey_2014}), which have very large IR luminosities ($L_{\rm IR}\gtrsim 10^{12}\,{\rm L_\odot}$; e.g., \citealt{Chapman_2005, Michalowski_2017}) and extremely high SF rates (${\rm SFR}\gtrsim 100\,{\rm M_\odot\,yr^{-1}}$; e.g., \citealt{Swinbank_2014, Koprowski_2016}).
+Observations conducted using NASA's {\it Spitzer Space Telescope} and ESA’s {\it Herschel Space Observatory} enabled the determination of the infrared luminosity functions out to $z\simeq 2-4$ (e.g., \citealt{lefloch_2005, Caputi_2007, Rodighiero_2010, Patel_2013, Magnelli_2013, Gruppioni_2013, Rowan_2016, Wang_2019}).
 However, only the most extreme DSFGs have been detected at $z\gtrsim 2$, which necessitated significant extrapolations to account for fainter objects, leading to uncertain and often inconsistent results.